benashford/rs-transducers/README.md

 ## Applications

 Transducers need to be applied to a source of data to have an effect.
-The initial example used the `Drain` trait to add `transduce_drain` to vectors; as the name suggests, this drains the original vector, applies the transducer and returns a new vector.
+The initial example used the `Into` trait to add `transduce_into` to vectors; as the name suggests, this is analogous to `into_iter()` in that it consumes the original data, applies the transducer and returns a new vector.

 ### Provided applications